Kärcher Hose Performance Plus 1/2

-Flexible and extremely resistant to kinks thanks to high-quality multi-layered woven material: the new 20-metre long Performance Plus 1/2" garden hose.
-Ensures constant water flow.
+Flexible, ultra-robust and extremely resistant to kinks thanks to high-quality multi-layered woven material: the new 50-metre long Performance Plus 1/2" garden hose for constant water flow.

-The Performance Plus quality garden hose, which measures 1/2" in diameter and 20 m in length, is perfect for watering small to medium gardens and other spaces.
-The high-quality multi-layered woven material has an improved feel, sits notably more comfortably in the hand, and makes this innovation from Kärcher particularly robust, flexible and extremely resistant to kinks – ideal qualities for a high-performance watering system providing constant water flow.
-What's more, the garden hose is free from phthalates (< 0.1%), cadmium, barium and lead – meaning it contains absolutely no substances that are harmful to human health and yet is still durable.
-The weather-resistant anti-UV outer layer protects the material and the opaque middle layer prevents algae from building up inside the hose.
-The bursting pressure is 45 bar.
-The water hose also boasts an impressive temperature resistance of between -20 and +60 °C. We guarantee a 15-year warranty for this garden hose.
+The focal point of the new 50-metre long Performance Plus 1/2" quality garden hose is the improved-feel, high-quality multi-layered woven material from which it is made.
+This flexible material is extremely resistant to kinks, making the hose ultra-robust and ensuring a constant water flow.
+And that's not all – the hose also sits much better in your hand.
+The anti-UV outer layer protects the material from weather damage.
+The middle layer blocks out all light so that algae cannot form inside the hose.
+What's more, the durable hose is free from phthalates (< 0.1%), cadmium, barium and lead – meaning it does not contain any substances that are harmful to human health.
+The hose is also capable of withstanding pressures of up to 45 bar and temperatures from -20 to +60 °C. The Performance Plus garden hose is the ideal solution for anybody wishing to water medium to large gardens and other spaces.
+This model comes with a 15-year warranty.

 Features and benefits